Waterproof Vinyl Flooring Buying GuideAugust 10, 2021

 Since thickness doesn’t always indicate sturdiness, you shouldn’t always go with the thickest flooring.
 One of the most important factors regarding the density of vinyl is to choose flooring that matches with your existing floors to keep everything as level as possible without a noticeable transition.

 One of the most important features of your new waterproof vinyl flooring is the wear layer.
 This durable coating is the outermost layer and helps protect your vinyl floors from things like scratches, scuffs, dents, and even stains.

-Whether you have rough and tough kids or pets to constant foot traffic, the thicker the wear layer the longer your vinyl flooring will last.
-Choose the thickest one that your budget allows no matter if it’s for a residential or commercial project.
+Whether you have rough and tough kids or pets or constant foot traffic, the thicker the wear layer, the longer your vinyl flooring will last.
+Choose the thickest one that your budget allows, no matter if it’s for a residential or commercial project.

 Underlayment for Waterproof Vinyl Flooring

 Some luxury vinyl products come with an attached underlayment.
 If your flooring doesn’t, then adding one will help with sound dampening, protect the subfloor, and make it softer underfoot.
 Both foam and cork underlayment options are common picks.
 However, they do come in various thicknesses, and adding underlayment or even one that is too thick could void your warranty.
 Please make sure to check with your manufacturer first before adding an underlayment.

 Types of Waterproof Vinyl Flooring

 Initially, you may think all vinyl is the same, but there are some critical differences in terms of its construction.
 Vinyl flooring is, for the most part, water resistant, with new and improved technologies creating floors that are more resistant to water and moisture than they have been in the past.